melissalouie/workshop-staff-assignments/README.md

 ## Stories

-**Users can see a person show page**
+**Users can see a person show page** DONE

 ```
 On the index page the names should be links
-Clicking link brings users to show page
+Clicking link brings users to show page DONE
 ```

 **Users can edit people**

 ```
 From the person show page
-Users should be abel to click an edit link and see the edit form for a person
+Users should be abel to click an edit link and see the edit form for a person DONE
 ```

 **Users must enter a title/last_name or first_name/last_name**